-- payments of unmatured obligations.
+- of obligations.

 The Commercial Insolvency Law deems that the performance of any of these acts inherently includes the bad faith of the person performing it, both of the debtor and the other parties involved.
 In all such cases the transaction will be null and void.